Myriad publishes original literary fiction in English from around the world.

 Several of our novels attract the attention of film and TV producers, including We Go Around In The Night and Are Consumed By Fire by Jules Grant and The Kennedy Moment by Peter Adamson.

-We started publishing short story collections in 2019 and are proud to represent both regional and international voices, from Lisa Blower’s Shropshire-set debut collection, It’s Gone Dark Over Bill’s Mother’s, to Elleke Boehmer’s celebration of the global south in To the Volcano, and other stories.
+We started publishing short story collections in 2019 and are proud to represent both regional and international voices, from Lisa Blower’s Shropshire-set debut collection, It’s Gone Dark Over Bill’s Mother’s, to Elaine Chiew’s celebration of migrant Chinese communities past and present in The Heartsick Diaspora.

 As part of our mission to support and encourage new writers, we collaborate with universities, colleges and other arts organisations to initiate creative projects.
-The most recent of these is Spotlight, a series of books designed to showcase emerging writers from under-represented backgrounds.
-The first six Spotlight books will be published in January 2020.
+The most recent of these is Spotlight Books, a series designed to showcase emerging writers from under-represented backgrounds.
+The first six Spotlights were published in January 2020.

 Our annual First Drafts Competition is now in its ninth year, hosted by West Dean College and judged by industry professionals looking for promising works-in-progress.